ajrcarey/pdfium-render/README.md

 `pdfium-render` does not bundle Pdfium at all.
 You can either bind to a system-provided library or package an external build of Pdfium alongside your Rust application.
-When compiling to WASM, packaging an external build of Pdfium as a WASM module is essential.
+When compiling to WASM, packaging an external build of Pdfium as a separate WASM module is essential.

 * Native builds of Pdfium for all major platforms: <https://github.com/bblanchon/pdfium-binaries/releases>
 * WASM builds of Pdfium, suitable for deploying alongside `pdfium-render`: <https://github.com/paulo-coutinho/pdfium-lib/releases>